rna/rails-authentication/README.md

 ```

 ### Usage
-In order to run the app, Download repository to your local machine, then run the command following command in the teminal
+In order to run the app, download the repository to your local machine, then run the command following command in the terminal `rails server`.
-`rails server`.

 <!-- ### Run tests -->